-Election of officers shall be done by majority vote of all members in good standing present at the last regular meeting in each calendar year.
+Election of officers shall be done by majority vote of all members attending the last regular meeting in each calendar year.

 Voting shall be by open or secret ballot as determined by the President.
 In the event of a tie vote for any office, voting on that office shall continue until a determination is made.